BlackGuyTodd/CrystalCollector-Game/README.md

 # Crystal Collector Game!
-A project I completed during the Univeersity Of Denver Full Stack Coding Bootcamp.
+A project I completed during the University Of Denver Full Stack Coding Bootcamp.
 This simple game has you collect crystals the match the computer score.
 Enjoy!
 ## Getting Started
 Click the crystals to begin the game.
 ## Built With